-So, why are people moving on from the term “agent”?
+So, why are people moving on from the title “call centre agent”?

 Richard Kenny, Head of Global Customer Experience Marketing at Plantronics, suggests that the “the term is a little bit generic and it does not reflect the increasing difficulty of the jobs people are doing.”

-In this sense, you could interpret the “Call Centre Agent” tag as dismissive of the duties that the role entails, whilst it also undermines the importance of the job.
+In this sense, you could interpret the “Call Centre Agent” job title as dismissive of the duties that the role entails, whilst it also undermines the importance of the job.